gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/backupwithrestic/index.en.md

 ## Background

-S3 access control lists (ACLs) enable you to manage access to buckets and objects, but are very limited.
+[S3 access control lists (ACLs)](/optimist/storage/s3_documentation/security) enable you to manage access to buckets and objects, but they have limitations.
 They essentially differentiate READ and WRITE permissions:

 * READ - Allows grantee to list the objects in the bucket
 * WRITE - Allows grantee to create, overwrite, and delete any object in the bucket

 The limitations of ACLs were addressed by the access policy permissions (ACP).
-We could attach a no-delete policy to the bucket, e.g.
+We can attach a no-delete policy to the bucket, e.g.

 ```json
 {